sithmel/async-deco/README.md

 ```
 Timeout after 20 ms and then retry 10 times before giving up.
 You should consider the last function is the one happen first!
+The order in which you compose the decorator changes the way it works, so plan it carefully!
+I suggest to:
+* put the log decorator as first
+* put the fallback decorators before the "timeout" and "retry"
+* put the "timeout" before the "retry"
+* put "limit" as the last one
+* put "dedupe", "memoize" or "cache" as last, just before limit

 Examples and use cases
 ======================